 - Anti-drip anticholinergic nasal sprays.
 The prescription drug ipratropium (Atrovent) is often used as an asthma inhaler medication.
 But it's now available as a nasal spray and can be helpful if a runny, drippy nose is your main complaint.
 Side effects may include nosebleeds and drying of the inside of your nose.

-- Oral decongestants.
+- Decongestants.
 Available over-the-counter or by prescription, examples include pseudoephedrine-containing drugs (Sudafed) and phenylephrine (Afrin, Neo-Synephrine, others).
 These medications help narrow the blood vessels, reducing congestion in the nose.
 Possible side effects include high blood pressure, heart pounding (palpitations) and restlessness.

 Over-the-counter oral antihistamines, such as diphenhydramine (Benadryl), cetirizine (Zyrtec), fexofenadine (Allegra) and loratadine (Claritin), typically don't work nearly as well for nonallergic rhinitis as they do for allergic rhinitis.